 "Ah."

-The two Rhune sites were famed for their many vaulted chambers and their remarkable reliefs.
-Sethe had lived in the shadows of both and so knew them well.
-Save for a plain and solitary wall ringing the site, there was nothing grand nor beautiful.
-The wall itself bore no glyphs, no glamors, none of the elaborate stonework so characteristic of the Rhune.
-Too, the wall was crumbling.
+There was nothing grand nor beautiful about the Rim.
+The singular wall bore no glyphs, no glamors, none of the elaborate stonework so characteristic of the Rhune.
+Too, it was crumbling.
 That was the first oddity.
 She counted nine crude circles of partially dressed stone, the stone blackened by a thick crust of desert varnish.
 She counted as many arches of curiously twisted metal spanning a broad and broken road of Dry Sea shale.
 All of it had the look of a work unfinished or a work destroyed.
 That was the second oddity.
-She looked to the east, her dark eyes following the broken road up a gentle rise.
-Beyond the rise, she nothing but a bright, white wall of light.
-Covering all, most curious of all, was the fine dust that flowed like water through the site.
+Covering all, most curious of all, was the fine sand that flowed like water through the site.
 Wind blown runnels formed pools or small dunes that crested like waves and then broke into a rippling film of glittering, white powder.

-"You will learn, luv.
-You will change."
+"You will learn, luv," he assured her.
+"You will change."

 He smiled and set Jehm on his shoulders.
 "Why don't we find out."
 He held out a hand to his wife.
 "Come, luv.
 Come see the great wonder of the Wysrund and the world."